aubio/aubio/README.md

 Examples tools
 --------------

+The python module comes with the following command line tools:

+ - `aubio` extracts informations from sound files
+ - `aubiocut` slices sound files at onset or beat timestamps

-A few simple command line tools are included along with the library:
+Additional command line tools are included along with the library:

  - `aubioonset` outputs the time stamp of detected note onsets
  - `aubiopitch` attempts to identify a fundamental frequency, or pitch, for